dianaow/dianaow-website/src/posts/search-dashboard-diary-2/search-dashboard-diary-2.md

 For this section below the network, I built a scatterplot and bubble chart with D3.js.
 These two charts were created with reusability, interactivity and dynamic data updates in mind, hence followed a similar structure as the network generating function.

-Thesse charts were rendered inside React components, which were then called from the `Dashboard` component.
+These charts were rendered inside React components, which were then called from the `Dashboard` component.

 # Challenges faced